Pranavi25/cloud_DevOps/README.md

 Deployment of trading app

 # Introduction
-Every application must be deployed in order to make it accessible to users What project you will deploy and project GitHub URL (your implementation is preferred)
+Every application must be deployed in order to make it accessible to users.
+To understand how to deploy an application, trading app is deployed.
+This documentation will give a c
+What project you will deploy and project GitHub URL (your implementation is preferred)
 Describe your project at a high level (microserver, psql, java)